SarderLab/HistomicsTK_PodoSighter/README.rst

 2 - Open the slide in HistomicsUI

-3 - On the top right corner of the screen, select the analysis button, and from the drop down menu, select darshanagovind/histo19_feb2021>latest>PodoSighter_cnn or darshanagovind/histo19_feb2021>latest>PodoSighter_pix2pix, depending on which pipeline (CNN or pix2pix) you would like to use.
+3 - On the top right corner of the screen, select the 'Analyses' button, and from the drop down menu, select 'darshanagovind/histo19_feb2021>latest>PodoSighter_cnn' or 'darshanagovind/histo19_feb2021>latest>PodoSighter_pix2pix', depending on which pipeline (CNN or pix2pix) to be used.

 4 - Once the plugin has been selected, a user input section is displayed on the left.